A. Nathan's confrontation.

 ii.
 "The words are very few, but that is a good sign of a thoroughly broken spirit.
 There is no excuse, no hiding, no concealment of the sin.
 There is no searching for a loophole, no pretext put forward, no human weakness pleaded.
 He acknowledged his guilt openly, candidly and without any denial of truth."
 (Keil and Delitzsch)

 iii.
 This was an exceptionally good response from a man of David's standing in life.
 When confronted with sin, kings often say, "Off with their head."
-David shows that God was working on his heart all along, and Nathan's confrontation was just the last piece of that work.
+David showed that God was working on his heart all along, and Nathan's confrontation was just the last piece of that work.

 iv.
 "In all this David was pre-eminently revealed as a man after God's own heart.
 Other men who had been guilty of such failure might have defended their actions, might have slain the prophet.
 Not so with this man.
 He knew God, and he knew the wrong of his action, and he confessed his sin."
 (Morgan)